Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases

-The higher-order Zak (Berry) phases we introduce are closely related to the geometric phases proposed by Araki et al.~\cite{Araki2020a}.
+The higher-order Zak (Berry) phases we introduce are related to the $C_4$-symmetry-protected geometric phases proposed by Araki et al.~\cite{Araki2020a, supp}.
 However, in contrast to the construction in \cite{Araki2020a}, our bulk Hamiltonian $\hat{H}^{\rm{OBC}}$ remains independent of $\theta$ and our gauge choice creates a twist of the Hamiltonian $\hat{H}_{i}(\theta)$ \emph{without} introducing flux in the bulk.
-Hence, the gap remains open during flux insertion in the thermodynamic limit \cite{supp}, rendering Eq.~\eqref{eq:berryphase} a well-defined topological invariant for any gapped $C_4$-symmetric state.
+Hence, the gap remains open during flux insertion in the thermodynamic limit \cite{supp}, rendering Eq.~\eqref{eq:berryphase} a well-defined topological invariant.
+Extending Araki's scheme by introducing their fluxes through our corner-periodic links yields a robust $\mathbb{Z}_4$-quantized invariant protected by $C_4$-symmetry.

-Fig.~\ref{fig:araki} depicts $\gamma_1$ as a function of the tunneling parameter $t$ in the SL-BHM at $C_4$-symmetric points (the plots for $\gamma_{2,3,4}$ look identical).
+Fig.~\ref{fig:araki} depicts $\gamma_1$ as a function of the tunneling parameter $t$ in the SL-BHM at $C_4\times\mathbb{Z}_2$-symmetric points (the plots for $\gamma_{2,3,4}$ look identical).
 The wavefunctions in Eq.~\eqref{eq:berryphase} were calculated in a small system ($L=4$) with CPBC.
 The Zak (Berry) phase is quantized, as predicted, and jumps from $0$ (trivial phase) to $\pi$ (non-trivial phase).
 With CPBC applied, the non-trivial phase is characterized by a density imbalance between bulk and edge doublets.

 Finally, we relate the higher-order Zak (Berry) phase to charge transport and derive a bulk-boundary correspondence for HOSPTs.
-This is achieved by extending Resta's argument \cite{supp} to higher-order systems and introducing a many-body position operator in the bulk (see \cite{supp} Sec.~\ref{sec:resta} for details).
+This is achieved by extending Resta's argument to higher-order systems and introducing a many-body position operator in the bulk (see \cite{supp} Sec.~\ref{sec:resta} for details).
 A key step in this process is to note that the adiabatic flux insertion in Eq.~\eqref{eq:gauge_hamil} can be directly related to the current passing diagonally through a corner, $\hat{J}_{i} = \partial_\theta \hat{H}_i (\theta)|_{\theta=0}$ for $i=1,...,4$.
-Integrating up these currents along an adiabatic path connecting two HOSPTs (e.g. along a half-Thouless pump cycle) yields a total change of the corner charge $\Delta q_{c_i}$ in corner $i$, and we can show (\cite{supp} Sec.~\ref{sec:currentOperator}) that
+Integrating up these currents along an adiabatic path connecting two HOSPTs (e.g., along a half-Thouless pump cycle) yields a total change of the corner charge $\Delta q_{c_i}$ in corner $i$, and we can show (\cite{supp} Sec.~\ref{sec:currentOperator}) that